-The Master of Divinity (M.Div.) degree is a 72-unit degree program that combines academic excellence with spiritual formation and social engagement to prepare religious leaders for vocations in a variety of types of ministry.
-It combines training in academic content and methods, in the knowledge and sensitivity necessary for dialogue across cultures and religions, and in the diverse skills that together constitute the arts of ministry.
+The Master of Divinity (M.Div.) is a 72-unit degree that combines academic excellence with spiritual formation and social engagement in order to prepare religious leaders for vocations in a variety of types of ministry.
+Offered in both on-campus and hybrid modes, the Claremont M.Div. program is informed by the history of thought and practice within Christianity, by exposure to the cultural and religious diversity within Christianity, dialogue with other religious traditions, and by the quest to understand and respond constructively to the contemporary world.
+It presupposes that men and women can exercise responsible leadership only when they combine an intimate knowledge of their own traditions, appreciation of other forms of spiritual practice and insight, a deep engagement with today's social and political realities, and strong dialogical and critical thinking skills.
 The M.Div. offers two tracks: the Ministerial Leadership Track and the Interfaith Chaplaincy Track.